England: Dorset – 5 nights

 Bridport – The Bull Hotel (B&B)

 Stylish hotel with individually designed rooms.
-2 night min. stay on weekends.Website
+Two night minimum stay at weekends.Website

 Lyme Regis – Dorset House (B&B)